lumada-design/hv-uikit-react/README.md

 #### Run dev mode

-It will run all packages and startup the UI Development Environment [Storybook](https://storybook.js.org/) where you can see a list of the available components.
+It will run all packages and startup the UI Development Environment [Storybook](https://storybook.js.org/).
+There you can see a list of the available components.

 ```bash
 npm run dev
 ```
 ### Examples

 We provide bootstrap examples for several platforms: